frankshearar/Home/Show-source-repository-information-for-packages-on-nuget.org.md

 * `commit`: *(optional)* additional metadata meant for `git` repositories

 ### Validations
-There should be validations at the time of `pack`, `push`|`update` and the error/warning should be shown to the user with the link to use the field appropriately.
+There should be validations at the time of `pack`, `push`|`upload` and the error/warning should be shown to the user with the link to use the field appropriately.
 The validations should check for the following:
 1. If the URL specified is not public URL.
   * `pack`: No check.
   * `push`|`upload`: Warning (nuget.org)